tmtsoftware/csw/RELEASING.md

 ### csw-prod
 1. Update release notes (`notes/<version>.markdown`)
+2. Update top level `CHANGELOG.md`
-2. Update top level `README.md`
+3. Update top level `README.md`
-3. Exclude projects from `build.sbt` which you do not want to release)
+4. Exclude projects from `build.sbt` which you do not want to release
-4. Run `csw-prod-release` pipeline by providing `VERSION` number.
-(This automatically triggers `acceptance-release`)
+5. Run `csw-prod-release` pipeline by providing `VERSION` number.
+(This automatically triggers `acceptance-release` pipeline)
-5. Convert test report from test-reports.xml from release page to HTML format and upload it to release page. (junit-merge & junit-viewer)
+6. Convert test report from `test-reports.xml` from release page to `HTML` format and upload it to release page. (junit-merge & junit-viewer)

 ### csw.g8
 1. Merge `dev` branch to master